 Most of the accommodation options are in and around the Old City.
-If you’re planning to stay for a couple days, this is your best option, as it’s easy to get to everywhere mentioned above.
-If you want to play beach bum for a couple days, then start looking into accommodation at either Lara or Konyaalti.
+If you’re planning to stay for a couple of days, this is your best option, as it’s easy to get to everywhere mentioned above.
+If you want to play beach bum for a couple of days, then start looking into accommodation at either Lara or Konyaalti.

 Best Way To Get To Antalya?

 Buses are can take you everywhere around Turkey reasonably comfortably.
 But I’d recommend you look into flights as they can often be cheaper than the buses.
 I caught a flight with Pegasus for 13 euro (including one checked bag) and that was booking just two days in advance.
 Pretty sweet deal if you ask me!

 As mentioned above, the buses can take you everywhere.
 Myself, I flew to Adana (yay for cheap flights) to run a marathon.
 Otherwise, I would have gone to Pamukkale, which if you haven’t heard of Google them or headed further along the coast to Kemer, Olympos, and Kas.